j2store/userguide/shipping_usps_advanced.md

 1)**Commercial Rate :**

- Commercial Base Pricing is always cheaper than the retail rates.Commercial Base Pricing is a discounted rate offered to U.S. Postal Service (USPS) to customers.It is the common price for all the customers of USPS.
+Commercial Base Pricing is always cheaper than the retail rates.
+Commercial Base Pricing is a discounted rate offered to U.S. Postal Service (USPS) to customers.
+It is the common price for all the customers of USPS.

 2)**Retail rates :**

-shipping rate changes based on the surcharges, fees, and other factors.
+Shipping rate changes based on the surcharges, fees, and other factors.

 ##### Packing type

 Usps offes 3 types of packing.

-1) Individual Packing:
+**1) Individual Packing**

 Each products cosider as a seperate unit and packing it into the individual boxes.
 Each product will be packed seperately.